Clark–Reese rivalry: Media commentary about race and popularity

-Sponsorships
+Commentary about sponsorship opportunities

 Clark's rise in popularity and her subsequent sponsorship deals were attributed by former ESPN commentator Jemele Hill as due in part to her "race and sexuality," beyond the athlete's on-the-court achievements.
 Hill opined that anyone who did not say it would be "naive."
 Las Vegas Aces star player A'ja Wilson, asked by the media about the potential racial element in Clark's endorsements, responded that, indeed, it is a "matter of black and white," because, she claimed, "you can be top notch at what you are as a black woman [basketball player], but yet maybe that's something that people don't want to see [in consumer products]."
 Wilson said the whole situation makes her "blood boil," because she sees all the hard work put in by black women "swept underneath the rug."
 Victoria Jackson, sports historian and associate professor of history at Arizona State University, commented, "There are racial reasons for why Clark has been able to kind of break off into a completely different stratosphere from players that came before her."
 About Clark being characterized as a "generational talent," Professor Jackson remarked that, "athletes [who] could be placed in that category [and] who have been Black women have not had that sort of gushing attention."

 Clark acknowledged the role her race has played in her popularity stating that she's "cognizant of the racial underpinnings of her stardom," adding:I've earned every single thing, but as a white person, there is privilege.
 A lot of those players in the league that have been really good have been Black players.
 This league has kind of been built on them.
 The more we can appreciate that, highlight that, talk about that, and then continue to have brands and companies invest in those players that have made this league incredible, I think it's very important.
 I have to continue to try to change that.
 The more we can elevate Black women, that's going to be a beautiful thing.

 Her remarks were met with an adverse reaction from commentators such as Outkick host and women's sports activist Riley Gaines, who expressed her "disappointment in Clark," saying she "missed the mark."
 Gaines added that "Clark needed to...remain neutral."
 Fox News' Megyn Kelly accused Clark of making "condescending" and "fake" comments about "white privilege."
 Asked about the reaction to her statement, Clark said her "best skill is blocking out the noise."